Arizona Foreign Qualification

 5. File Application for Authority to Transact Business

-Log into the eCorp website and click on "Online Services" followed by "File as a Foreign Entity" to start the online application process for the Authority to Transact Business (Form C018).
+Log in to the eCorp website and click on "Online Services" followed by "File as a Foreign Entity" to start the online application process for the Authority to Transact Business (Form C018).

 6. Publish Application for Authority